Pasteurella multocida infection

 Several Pasteurella species have been associated with human infections, P. multocida subsp. multocida, P. canis, P. multocida subsp. septica, P. multocida subsp. gallicida, P. stomatis and P. dagmatis (Garniere et al., 1993; Wilson and Ho, 2013).

-Disease in cats
+Clinical signs in cats

 Diagnosis is made based on bacterial culture from infected tissues or secretions.
 Pasteurella grows readily on chocolate and sheep-blood agar media, but fails to grow on MacConkey agar, the usual medium for Gram-negative bacteria.
 Strains are usually catalase-, oxidase-, indole- and sucrose-positive.